ISISComputingGroup/ibex_developers_manual/testing/System-Testing-with-RCPTT.md

 ## Create Some Tests

+**Don't forget to add new tests to the All_tests test suite so that it'll be run by Jenkins.
+More details later in the paragraph**

 Create a new 'Test Case'.
 Click the record button in the top right to start using IBEX and record some behaviour.
 Use `Shift+Alt+7` to switch to verification mode.
 In verification mode you can click on items to get access to their properties.
 The desired assertions can be selected.

 Below is an example of a recorded script to create a new block.